The music box operad: Random generation of musical phrases from patterns: Generation and random generation

 defined, for any $x \in \ColoredOperad(a, u)$ and $y \in \ColoredOperad(b, v)$, by using the full composition map, by

 where for any $i \in [|x|]$,

-Intuitively, $x \HomogeneousComposition y$ is obtained by grafting simultaneously the outputs of copies of $y$ into all the inputs of $x$ having the same color as the output color of~$y$.
-If the set of colors of $\ColoredOperad$ is a singleton, the homogeneous composition map of $\ColoredOperad$ is the homogeneous composition map of operads described in Section~\ref{subsubsec:elementary_definitions_operads}. \medbreak
+Intuitively, $x \HomogeneousComposition y$ is obtained by grafting simultaneously the outputs of copies of $y$ onto the inputs of $x$ having the same color as the output color of~$y$.
+If the set of colors of $\ColoredOperad$ is a singleton, the homogeneous composition map of $\ColoredOperad$ is the homogeneous composition map of operads described in Section~\ref{subsubsec:elementary_definitions_operads}.